 I run the Orion Security Check twice, both times it failed to see inside the site files and find the malware I added but it successfully caught the vulnerable plugin.
 Tests themselves were pretty fast to complete while you can use the pro version and set them to run daily or weekly.

-Even though I offer WordPress Security Services for more than 4 years I find ManageWP’s Security Check useful because it automates the whole procedure letting me concentrate into the core of my business.
+Even though I used to offer WordPress Security Services for more than 4 years I find ManageWP’s Security Check useful because it automates the whole procedure letting me concentrate into the core of my business.

 Day 4: How about migrating a site to another domain using the Clone tool